March 8, 2022

 Consider Replacing Your Furnace

 If your furnace is more than 15 years old, chances are it’s using a lot more energy than it needs to.
-When furnaces get this old, they become less efficient because their parts start to break down and wear out.
+When furnaces get this old, their performance decreases because their parts start to break down and wear out.
 They also tend to be less efficient because new models use new technology and techniques that help them use less fuel.

 You can’t do anything about the price of electricity or gas, but you can take action to reduce the amount of energy you use.
-If your furnace is sucking energy, while being inefficient, then it’s time to upgrade it.
+If your furnace is sucking energy, while being inefficient, then it’s time to consider an upgrade, possibly to an energy-star rated model.

 Install insulation

-Installing insulation saves you energy because it reduces your home’s heating and cooling needs by providing a barrier to the transfer of heat.
-The more heat you can keep out of your home in the summer, and retain inside during the winter, the less your HVAC system will have to work.
+Installing insulation conserves energy because it acts as a barrier to the transfer of heat, reducing the need for your HVAC system to work overtime to maintain preferred temperatures.
+The more heat you can prevent from entering your home in the summer, and efficiently retain inside during winter, the less water and power your HVAC system will have to consume.

-You can add insulation to your attic, basement, or crawl space, walls, floors, and ceilings.
-Adding insulation to these areas will help you maintain better indoor temperature control year-round, saving you money on heating and cooling costs.
+You can add insulation throughout various zones in your home including the attic, basement, crawl space, walls, floors, and ceilings.
+Applying insulation to these areas can help with better temperature control year-round which, in turn, saves energy and money on heating and cooling costs.

 Energy Recovery Ventilators

-In addition to transferring heat between the exhaust and fresh air streams, many ERVs can also transfer humidity between the two streams.
-This helps ensure that humidity levels remain at a comfortable level even during hot summer months.
+Apart from transferring heat between the exhaust and intake air streams, many ERVs can also helm humidity transfer between the two air streams, optimally maintaining humidity levels even during hot summer months and reducing the strain on your dehumidifying systems.

-Because an ERV system maintains a healthy indoor environment without using as much energy, you’ll notice lower utility bills and increased comfort in your home.
+An ERV system can uphold a healthy indoor environment without consuming as much energy, translating to lower utility bills and increased home comfort levels.

 Get regular check-ups and tune-ups